 climate change.
 Some UN officials organising such conferences obtain remuneration from Saudi Arabia.
 David Wasdell, one of the world's top 50 climate scientists, is also excluded.

-We must do the impossible together and start it now.
+Were we to do the impossible together we could not start it now.

 CO2 emissions, an essential component in global warming, were 350 parts per million in 1988, and 441 parts per million